Average Cost of Owning a Car

 $762/year

-All the government fees and taxes you pay when you buy a car, as well as the annual costs to keep it licensed and registered.
+All the government fees you pay when buying a car, plus annual costs to keep it licensed and registered.

 How to Calculate the Annual Cost of Car Ownership